minakamoto/pcshscr2023/docs/2nd.md

 Check to see how this works and looks.

-- Clicking on any of the menu cards in the menu list screen should take the user to the menu details screen.
+- Clicking on any of the menu cards in the Menu List screen should take the user to the Menu Detail screen.
   - The appropriate menu image, description and option should be displayed.
     - Example: `Khao Soi` at the `Aroy` store (without Option)
     <img src="./static/img/2nd/docs/menu_detail_khao_soi.png" alt="Menu detail for Khao Soi" width="300">